harmony-one/x/progress/ivan-homoliak.md

+**2023-11-02 Thu:**
+Continue in IOS app development and setup of virtualized OS X. Studying related tutorials.

 **2023-11-01 Wed:**
 Looking into IOS app development on virtualized OS X. Studying related tutorials.
+Configured TestFlight with Voice IA App on Iphone 15 - testing.

 **2023-10-31 Tue:**
 Continue on getting into Android development with Kotlin.
 Changed focus to IOS app development with the local model.
 Preparing development environment in Virtualbox - installed OS X Monteray (since Ubuntu does not have a proper tool set for IOS development).